ogreteeth-code/FiascoMobile/README.md

 + Playset: Fortune and Glory
 + Playset: Hell's Highway
 + Playset: Little Town, Dark Woods
++ Playset: Resleeved
 + Playset: Risky Business
 * Added "The Car" as a top-level category template
 * Updated to latest version of PhoneGap
-* Current count: 58 playsets
+* Current count: 59 playsets
 * Windows Phone 8.x Browser: Solved arcane bug where punctuation in submitted form failed to be translated into %## code, as well as workaround for failure to correctly handle javascript href.location script.

 1.2.1